It’s vital to know how to clean a fireplace properly if you want to keep this focal point feature looking its best for years to come.

-In the colder months, our fireplaces get a lot of use, so should be at the heart of your living room ideas.
-However, if you have not cleaned it for a while, then your fireplace may be looking lackluster, requiring a good spruce up to return it to its former glory.
+In the colder months, our fireplaces get a lot of use but, if you have not cleaned yours for a while, expert cleaning tips may be required to return it to its former glory.

 ‘Fireplaces need care and attention if they are to look good and work efficiently – whether simple cast iron or wildly extravagant marble creations,’ says Roger Hunt, author of Old House Handbook (opens in new tab).

 Not only do fires and their surrounds accumulate grime from day-to-day use, but open fires can get particularly dirty from smoke and ash.

 With a bit of effort your fireplace can be revived, but if it can't be saved, then consider one of the many beautiful fireplace ideas for a new design.